 Recipe FAQs

 No. The USDA has lowered its temperature recommendation for cooking pork from 160°F (completely white meat) to 145°F (slightly pink) with a 3-minute rest period.
+As shown in the photo below, the thermometer I inserted into one of the chops shows an internal temperature of 146.8°F.

 Bone-in chops are juicier, but I often use boneless, especially when they go on sale, and they are delicious, too.
 Both work equally well in this recipe.

-The second goal is allowing the juices to settle and redistribute, preventing them from bursting out of the meat as soon as you cut into it.
-This ensures juicy chops.
+The rest period accomplishes two goals: the first is allowing the internal temperature of the meat to climb up some more.
+The second goal is allowing the juices to settle and redistribute, preventing them from bursting out of the meat as soon as you cut into it and keeping it juicy.

 Only if they are thin.
 For thicker chops (¾ to 1 inch thick), the two-step method of briefly searing them and then baking them in the oven is far more reliable in achieving the correct internal temperature.